jasperng-nus/tp/docs/UserGuide.md

   from some of you that you prioritise the application end date.
 Currently, we only display dates when both start and end dates are available.
 In the near future, we'll adjust this to show dates for the application whenever either one is provided.
+* Alerting Users to Potential Duplicates
+  * In cases where a company's name, phone number, or email address matches existing entries in our system, we prompt the user to confirm whether they wish to create a new record or append to an existing one.

 --------------------------------------------------------------------------------------------------------------------